michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.8.14 =
+- Fixed an issue with the `Types` option of category units that lead to find no products.

 = 3.8.13 - 05/19/2019 =
 - Optimized the `category` and `url` unit types to reduce PA API requests when no items are found.
-- Fixed an issue that some products of the Types option of category units have been no longer available.
+- Fixed an issue that some products of the `Types` option of category units have been no longer available.

 = 3.8.12 - 03/30/2019 =
 - Fixed a bug that `Access Rights` -> `Capability` option did not take effect.